Errors can occur when you try to open larger PDF files directly within the web browser window. Please try the following:

 No. Live or on-demand webcasts are only designed to be streamed continuously in small packets and cannot be saved to your hard drive.
 However, certain learning formats may include a downloadable MP4 file.

 If this occurs, there may be issues with your Internet connection, or there might be high levels of network traffic/volume on the server.
 It is recommended that you close down the player and try again after a few minutes.

 Generally, you should close all non-related windows and applications on your computer, except for your Internet browser and any application related to media playback.
 Other applications which use the Internet should also be closed, such as e-mail or other streaming content (such as Internet radio), as these may reduce the available bandwidth.

 Some office networks have a firewall configured to block or slow down streaming media, including on-demand webcasts and audio programs.
 This may also include firewall software installed on your computer.
-If this is the case, please speak with your Network Administrator or IS/IT Department.
+If this is the case, please speak with your Network Administrator or Information Technology Department.

 For technical support related to accessing a live webcast or live webcast replay, please call 1-866-702-3278 (toll-free).

 For technical support related to program materials or any other digital CPD product, please e-mail: firstname.lastname@example.org.